The Complete Guide to Renting a Scooter in Aitutaki

 Offering a range of well-maintained scooters on Aitutaki, Popoara Rentals is well worth considering.
 Their scooters are some of the most affordable on the island.
 Popoara Rentals is based at Popoara Ocean Breeze Villas at Ootu Beach.
 Delivery and drop-off are available anywhere on Aitutaki.

 Scooters are approximately NZ$25 per day.
 A bond is taken for all vehicle rentals.
-A pre-authorisation (block) of your credit/debit card is held until the vehicle is returned: NZ$1,000 for cars plus NZ$50 for petrol and NZ$500 for scooters plus NZ$20 for petrol.
+A pre-authorisation (block) of your credit/debit card is held until the vehicle is returned: NZ$1,000 for cars, plus NZ$50 for petrol and NZ$500 for scooters, plus NZ$20 for petrol.

 Rino’s Rentals

 Boasting the largest and most modern fleet of rental scooters and even bicycles in Aitutaki, Rino’s Rentals is an easy go-to for scooter hire.
-Stay at their accommodation, Rino’s Bungalows (see 10 Best Family Resorts & Accommodations on Aitutaki) and you’ll get a bit of a discount.
-They also have semi-automatic scooters ready to go at the Pacific Resort Aitutaki and at their depot on the main road in Ureia.
-However, delivery/drop-off is available anywhere on Aitutaki (except scooters are not delivered to the airport).
+Stay at their accommodation, Rino’s Bungalows (see 10 Best Family Resorts & Accommodations on Aitutaki), and you’ll get a bit of a discount.

 Lady D’s Rentals

 Pick up one of the Honda Vision or Honda Dio automatic scooters (or have them delivered to the airport free of charge) with Lady D’s Rentals!
-Offering competative pricing and flexible pick-up and drop-off locations, along with modern and well-maintained scooters, we don’t see a reason not to choose Lady D’s!
+Offering competitive pricing and flexible pick-up and drop-off locations, along with modern and well-maintained scooters, we don’t see a reason not to choose Lady D’s!

 Aitutaki Car & Bike Hire